-In June 2023, we completed a small U.S. single-center, randomized, double-blinded, placebo-controlled Phase 1 study to investigate the safety and tolerability of itruvone in healthy adult subjects.
-The study was designed to confirm the favorable safety profile of itruvone established in three previous clinical studies conducted in Mexico and facilitate our plan for Phase 2B clinical development of itruvone in the U.S. as a fast-acting stand-alone treatment for MDD.
-Positive data from this study demonstrated that there were no reported treatment-related serious adverse events (SAEs) or discontinuations due to adverse events in the trial.
+In June 2023, we completed a small U.S. single-center, randomized, double-blinded, placebo-controlled Phase 1 clinical trial to investigate the safety and tolerability of itruvone in healthy adult subjects.
+The trial was designed to confirm the favorable safety profile of itruvone established in three previous clinical trials conducted in Mexico, including a positive randomized, double-blind, placebo-controlled Phase 2A study of itruvone in MDD, and facilitate potential Phase 2B clinical development of itruvone, in the U.S., by us or by a strategic development and commercialization partner, as a fast-acting monotherapy for MDD.
+Positive data from this Phase 1 trial demonstrated that there were no reported treatment-related serious adverse events (SAEs) or discontinuations due to adverse events in the trial.
 Overall, itruvone was well-tolerated and continued to demonstrate a favorable safety profile.

-The FDA has granted Fast Track designation for the development of itruvone as a potential adjunctive treatment for MDD.
+The FDA has granted Fast Track designation for the development of itruvone as a potential treatment for MDD.